-The Self and the structure of the personality — part 3
+1.2 The Self and the structure of the personality

-As has been shown, Sri Aurobindo’s understanding of human nature is immensely complex.
-It delineates many different parts that all have their own history, character, and priorities for action.
+As may be clear, human nature is a rather complex affair.
+There are many different parts that all have their own history, character, and priorities for action.
 In order to present one face both to the outside world and to oneself, one needs something to coordinate all these different parts and tendencies, and as long as the person has not found his or her real Self, it is the ego that fulfills this role.

 At one place in The Life Divine, Sri Aurobindo describes the ego as follows: